ptakkk/ptakkk/README.md

 I'm a motivated programmer looking for a job, where I could develop professionally and discover new technologies.

-I'm studying at Poznań University of Technology.
+I'm studying computer science at Poznań University of Technology.

 Currently, I'm learning JavaScript, but I am open to other languages.
 I'm constantly learning and discovering new technologies, which I use in my projects.
 For me, programming is a tool to make anything that I can think of.